Yasir-77/AWS-Projects/Application-Load-Balancer/Readme.md

 <img width="1690" height="697" alt="image" src="https://github.com/user-attachments/assets/2aa1e2c6-ce26-458a-8be8-edd3529bf07a" />

+---

-### 4. Enable HTTPS with ACM and Attach Certificate to the ALB
+### ⭐ BONUS 2- Enable HTTPS with ACM and Attach Certificate to the ALB

 Once the domain is successfully resolving to the Application Load Balancer via Route 53, HTTPS must be enabled using an SSL/TLS certificate that matches the domain name.
 This ensures encrypted communication and prevents browser security warnings.